Emergence of unique hues from sparse coding of color in natural scenes: Results

 A well-established method for probing color appearance is hue scaling, in which participants rate the perceived proportions of a set of colors for a battery of colored stimuli that tile a color space \cite{de1997hue,bosten2014empirical}.
 To draw parallels with such psychophysical characterizations of the unique hues, we examined the responses of the 6-basis-vector model to stimuli that vary only in azimuth angle within the chromatic plane of the sphered color space.

 Figure~\ref{fig:lca_v_rl}d shows the tuning curves of the inferred sparse coding representation to unit-norm chromatic stimuli sweeping through azimuth.
 For comparison, the tuning curves of the same basis under a linear projection (i.e., $g(\mathbf{A}^T \mathbf{x})$ as seen in Fig.~\ref{fig:lca_v_rl}a) are also plotted (dashed lines).
 Under linear projection, all curves have the same shape and differ only by phase shifts.
 By contrast, the inferred representation (solid lines) exhibits non-uniform tuning widths due to interactions between units during inference.
 For example, excitatory interactions broaden responses near $60^\circ$, while inhibitory suppression narrows responses around $240^\circ$.

-This structure resembles findings from De Valois \textit{et al.}~\cite{de1997hue}, who measured the unique hues via hue scaling in a cone-opponent space and found that blue and red were used to describe a broader range of azimuth angles than green and yellow.
-This model captures this asymmetry: red and blue tuning curves are noticeably broader than those of green and yellow suggesting that sparse coding inference recovers the same qualitative phenomena of human color appearance judgments.
+These interactions produce red and blue tuning curves that are broader than those of green and yellow.
+This resembles the asymmetry reported by De Valois \textit{et al.}~\cite{de1997hue}, in which blue and red were used to describe a broader range of azimuth angles than green and yellow in human hue-scaling judgments.
+Thus, the correspondence is not only in the learned basis directions, but also in how sparse coding inference combines those directions to describe intermediate hues.